n0-ware/book-of-n0ware/Writeups and Notes/TryHackMe/Events/Advent of Cyber 2021/Day 16 - Advent of Cyber 2021.md

 ### Question-6
 [Top](#TOC)

 Identifying the location of the BTC address leak is as simple as viewing the verifications in the account history.
-Click the BTC address in the users account and you will see a history of this user.
+Click the BTC address in the user's account and you will see a history of this user.

 ![User History](AoC-2021_Photos/Day_16/05_AoC_Day_14_01-03-22-User-History.png)